Skin Cancer Treatment

 Eliminating skin cancer starts with prevention.
 Regular cancer screenings at Cosmetic Surgeons of Michigan, PC and everyday vigilance about the marks on your body will help keep cancers from forming; however, if you have already received a skin cancer diagnosis, there are treatment options available to keep it benign.

-Dr. Goffas practices many preventative techniques for skin cancer as he believes that early diagnosis is key to your overall well being.
+Our physicians practice many preventative techniques at our Michigan center for skin cancer as we believe that early diagnosis is key to your overall well being.

 Do You Have Skin Cancer?